 - Google Pixel/Nexus: Press and hold the Power and Volume Down keys simultaneously.
 This method works on a variety of other Android devices as well.
 Chances are, if your device was shipped with stock Android, or a close to stock Android software, this button combination will work for it.

 - Samsung: Press and hold the Power, Volume Up and Home buttons simultaneously.
-On the newer Galaxy flagships without a home button, such as the Galaxy S8/S8+ and the Note 8, press the Bixby button instead of the home button.
+On the newer Galaxy flagships without a home button, such as the Galaxy Galaxy A9, Galaxy S9, Note 9, etc., press the Bixby button instead of the home button.
+To download the latest firmware for your Samsung Galaxy device, you can use SamFirm.

 - HTC: First, boot into HBOOT by holding the Volume Down and Power buttons together and then browse to Recovery using Volume Up/ Down buttons.